trishanku-org/heaven/README.md

 #### Headless Kubernetes Cluster

-This approach for coordinating Kuberenetes controllers without the need for a central control-plane creates the possibility of a full decentralised Kubernetes cluster where each component/controller works independently while coordinating amongst one another via Git in such a way that the phenomenon of a Kubernetes cluster emerges when without a central control-plane.
+This approach for coordinating Kuberenetes controllers without the need for a central control-plane creates the possibility of a fully decentralised Kubernetes cluster where each component/controller works independently while coordinating amongst one another via Git in such a way that the phenomenon of a Kubernetes cluster emerges when without a central control-plane.
 Perhaps such a fully decentralised Kubernetes cluster could be called a *headless* Kubernetes cluster.